Skip to content

 Use HeartKit with CLI

-The HeartKit command line interface (CLI) allows for simple single-line commands without the need for a Python environment.
+The HeartKit command line interface (CLI) allows for simple single-line commands to download datasets, train models, evaluate performance, and export models.
 The CLI requires no customization or Python code.
-You can simply run all tasks from the terminal with the heartkit command.
+You can simply run all the built-in tasks from the terminal with the heartkit command.
 Check out the CLI Guide to learn more about available options.

 Example